ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 ## Hybrid Synchronous Delivery

 Unless otherwise stated by an instructor, **this course requires attendance in-person or via Zoom during the scheduled lectures** All labs require in-person attendance.
-Some lectures also require in-person attendenace, such as exam days, guest lectures, student presentations, and all labs.
+Some lectures also require in-person attendance, such as exam days, guest lectures, student presentations, and all labs.

 * **Some Lectures** will be given in **hybrid** format.
 The lecture will be given in the lecture room on campus.
 At the same time, the lecture will also be streamed via Zoom and a recording of the lecture content will be made.
     * Zoom access is provided as a convenience only.